Large-SALE-pop-up-on-a-website

 Privacy concerns

-Some people are intensely private and don’t give out their personal details to just anyone.
+Some people are intensely private and don’t like giving out their personal details to just anyone.

 Using this insight to improve your pop-ups

-Using the insights above, I put together this list of takeaways for creating better pop-ups.
+Using the insights from the previous section, I put together this list of takeaways for creating better website pop-ups.

 Consider your timings